plibither8/markdown-new-tab/README.md

 ### Features

-* Take down *styled* notes 🗒️, create checklists ☑️, links 🔗, tables and reminders ⏰, add images 🖼️ (and all other frills associated with mArKdOwN [M↓])
+* Take down *styled* notes 🗒️, create checklists ☑️, links 🔗, tables and reminders ⏰, add images 🖼️ (and all other frills associated with ｍａｒｋｄｏｗｎ [M↓])

 * ⏰ 💾 Automatically saves (and deletes) revision history for you to look back and reminisce